collapsed-stacks/startups/questions/13011/where-should-i-form-my-llc.md

 - tagged: `startup-costs`, `software`, `taxes`, `llc`
 - score: 0

-<p>I am going to be starting a software startup online and I don’t plan on selling any physical goods.
+I am going to be starting a software startup online and I don’t plan on selling any physical goods.
 I am considering registering outside of my home state of Illinois mainly because of a $500 filing fee.
-If I formed an LLC in a different state, what would be the catch, would I have to register in my home state too, or is it just in the state I chose to register in?</p>
+If I formed an LLC in a different state, what would be the catch, would I have to register in my home state too, or is it just in the state I chose to register in?

-<p>Thanks a lot!</p>
+Thanks a lot!

 ## No Answers